 The Government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

 Phonics at St Augustine’s begins in Nursery and continues throughout the Early Years Foundation Stage and Key Stage 1.
-In Nursery children begin by exploring different sounds and developing their speaking and listening skills following the structure of the Letters and Sounds programme before beginning the RWI programme in the Summer term.
+In Nursery children begin by exploring different sounds and developing their speaking and listening skills before beginning the RWI programme in the Summer term.
 When children reach Reception they are grouped according to their developing Phonetical knowledge and confidence and continue with the RWI programme.
 This continues into Year 1, Year 2 and into KS2 if necessary.

 Read Write Inc. – Our Phonics Scheme